Sea to Summit Pocket Shower Review

 While we had no issues, we couldn't possibly put this little guy through years worth of use and abuse in a single summer (not for lack of trying!).
 So we read through other user reports online to see what durability issues other people may have noticed over time.
 We didn't find a ton of reports, though the ones that did have complaints mentioned seams that leak after a long time and the eventual wearing out of the thin fabric.
 Still, for what it is, we think this little shower holds up pretty well.

 Another of the shining glories of the Pocket Shower!
 At just 4.7 ounces (3.4 without the bag), it's the lightest model we tested.
 It packs down into a little 5.5" x 3.5" bundle that's easy to stick in a pocket, just as the name implies.
 Even full of water, it's not terrible to carry by the top clips.
 Its compact design helps keep it from dragging on the ground while you haul it hundreds of meters from the water's edge to your soaping station.

 We think anyone who loves backpacking will find this shower has great value.
-Even if you're an infrequent backpacker but a common camper, this functional, easy-to-use option is sure to come in handy.
+Even if you're an infrequent backpacker but a common camper, this functional, easy-to-use option is sure to come in handy without costing you an arm and a leg.

 Though not the cushiest shower we've taken, the Sea to Summit Pocket Shower can really go places, possibly providing the best view during a shower.
 Regardless of where you may take it, this thing is ultra-portable, impressively easy to fill and use, and just might become your new best backcountry friend.
-We certainly love it and have no doubts about it earning a spot as our Top Pick for Backpacking.
+We certainly love it and have no doubts about it earning an award in our review.